rsdoiel/antenna/science_and_technology.md

 date: 2025-03-26, updated: 2025-03-27, from: The Register (UK I.T.
 News)

-<h4>So F-18 launch times, weapons, drone support aren&#39;t classified now ... who knew?</h4> <p>The Atlantic&#39;s editor-in-chief who was inadvertently added to a Signal group in which the US Secretary of Defense, Vice President, and others discussed secret military plans has now publicly released the messages.…</p>
+<h4>So F-18 launch times, weapons, drone support aren&#39;t classified now ... who knew?</h4> <p><strong>Updated</strong>  The Atlantic&#39;s editor-in-chief who was inadvertently added to a Signal group in which the US Secretary of Defense, Vice President, and others discussed secret military plans has now publicly released the messages.…</p>

 <br>